xebialabs-community/xlr-neotys-plugin/README.md

 The Launch Test task stores 3 report files: report.xml (required for the Trending Tile and Custom Trending Tile), report.pdf and junit.xml.

 #### Update Variable
 The update variable task allows the user to rewrite the runtime context of a test.
-The main idea behind this task is to update the project used by "Launch Test task" by updating the reference of the System under test.
+The main idea behind this task is to update the project used by "Launch Test" task by updating the reference of the System under test.

 If the XL release user is deploying the application on a new environment, he will be able to pass the definition of the environment to NeoLoad through the Update Variable task.